DupieM/duplessismarine_221326_finalproject_dv_term3/README.md

 ### Use Case Diagram

-AS seen below is my `Use Case Diagram`.
+As seen below is the `Use Case Diagram`.
+This diagram shows the user or administrator can do, it also shows how the use cases are connected.
 ![image4](Mockups&Wireframes/Use_case_diagram.jpg)

 ### Implementation Process